-"Eating fat doesn’t make you fat (that’s normally due to excess sugar).
-We need healthy oils and fats (saturated and unsaturated) to support metabolism and anti-inflammatory processes, among many other functions in the body such as hormone balancing.
-For anti-inflammatory benefits, ensure a good intake of Omega 3.
-Oily fish (wild where possible) provide the highest amount, but it is also found in grass-fed meats, organic free range eggs, spirulina as well as chia, flax and hemp seeds.
-Healthy sources of saturated fats are coconut oil, coconut milk, ghee, organic unsalted butter.
+Good sources of saturated fats are coconut oil, coconut milk, ghee and organic butter.
 Round this off with nuts and seeds, avocados and cold pressed oils - just don’t cook with those oils and instead drizzle over your food afterwards so that you can reap their nutritional benefits.
-Heat or roast with one of the saturated fats above or use macadamia nut oil, which also has a higher smoke point."
+Heat or roast with one of the saturated fats above as they generally have a higher smoke point.

 6. NO RAW AFTER 4

 Just like our minds, digestion can get weary towards the end of the day.
 While raw food is packed full of energy, it also needs a lot of energy to break it down and with a compromised digestive system it can be a bit more hard work.
 Eating raw earlier in the day can give time for the body to process it more efficiently.
 In the evenings, lightly steam veggies and have them cold if you prefer to eat them this way.
 Large meals in general late at night are not the best for our gut as digestion is less effective at night partly due to the fact you are lying down.
 If you eat a big meal and then jump into bed, you may experience unpleasant symptoms such as reflux or indigestion.
 If you know you will be eating late, aim to eat lighter.
 Soup or scrambled eggs with greens can be a quick, healthy and light evening meal.